deepakkr14/deepakkr14/README.md

-- 👋 Hi, I’m @deepakkr14
+- 👋 Hi, I’m deepak kumar
 - 👀 I’m interested in ...
 FULL STACK DEVELOPMENT
 - 🌱 I’m currently learning ...
 NEXT JS
 - 💞️ I’m looking to collaborate on ...
 ANYTHING
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedIn-- https://www.linkedin.com/in/deepak-kumar-30a91624a/
 - 😄 Pronouns: ...
 HI
 - ⚡ Fun fact: ...
-'CURRENTLY MAKING BUGS INTO FEATURES  '
+'CURRENTLY CONVERTING BUGS INTO FEATURES  '

 <!---
 deepakkr14/deepakkr14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.